-- 2. Consent is granted for the demolition in accordance with the Approved plans scheduled under Condition 1 of this development consent, currently existing on the property, subject to strict compliance with the following conditions: - a) The adjoining residents must be notified seven (7) working days prior to demolition.
-Such notification is to be clearly written on A4 size paper giving the date demolition will commence, site contact details/person, elements to be demolished and be placed in the letterbox of every premises (including every residential flat or unit, if any) either side, immediately at the rear of and directly opposite the demolition site.

-- b) Written notice is to be given to the Principal Certifying Authority for inspection prior to demolition.
+- 2. Consent is granted for the demolition as shown on the approved architectural plans, subject to strict compliance with the following conditions: - a) The adjoining residents must be notified seven (7) working days prior to demolition.
+Such notification is to be clearly written on A4 size paper giving the date demolition will commence, site contact details/person, elements to be demolished and be placed in the letterbox of every premises (including every residential flat or unit, if any) either side, immediately at the rear of and directly opposite the demolition site. - b) Written notice is to be given to the Principal Certifying Authority for inspection prior to demolition.
 Such written notice is to include the date when demolition will commence and details of the name, address, business hours and contact telephone number and licence number of the demolisher.
-The following building inspections must be undertaken by the Principal Certifying Authority: - i) A pre commencement inspection when all the site works are installed on the site and prior to demolition commencing. - ii) A final inspection when the demolition works have been completed.
+The following building inspections must be undertaken by the Principal Certifying Authority:

+- i) A pre commencement inspection when all the site works are installed on the site and prior to demolition commencing. - ii) A final inspection when the demolition works have been completed.